shorebirdtech/docs/docs/index.md

 Welcome to Shorebird 👋

-At Shorebird, our focus is on Flutter for businesses.
+We build products to help businesses be successful with Flutter.

-We're building tools that fill that gaps businesses need to be successful with Flutter.
+Our first product is code push for Flutter.